itsmng/zabbix-webhook/README.md

 For more information, please see [Zabbix](https://www.zabbix.com/documentation/7.4/manual/config/notifications) and [ITSM-ng](https://wiki.itsm-ng.org) documentation.

 ## Source

-This webhook is base with [this webhook](https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/templates/media/glpi?at=release%2F7.4)
+This webhook is base on [this webhook](https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/templates/media/glpi?at=release%2F7.4)